Tooth cavities in dogs

-The earlier these lesions are diagnosed the greater is our ability to save rather than extract these teeth.
+The earlier these lesions are diagnosed, the greater our ability to save, rather than extract these teeth.
 Early cavities involve damage to tooth enamel and dentin.
 Longer term tooth decay results in pulp inflammation, infection, discoloration and death of the tooth.
-Theese teeth must be treated by root canal therapy or by .
+These teeth must be treated by root canal therapy or by .
 Some teeth fracture due to extensive tooth destruction.
-The problem may progress to facial swellings or dental track formation.
+The problem may progress to facial swellings or dental tract formation.

 Treatment for tooth cavities (or carious lesions) in dogs

 Early tooth decay is detected with the explorer probe as soft enamel and dentin.
-It is essential to take and evaluate dental radiographs before deciding to treat or to extract these teeth.
-We need to make certain that the tooth remains vital (alive) if we intend to retore them.
-If the tooth is non-vital it may be treated by root canal therapy and then with a restoration.
+It is essential to take and evaluate dental radiographs before deciding to treat, or to extract these teeth.
+We need to make certain that the tooth remains vital (alive) if we intend to restore them.
+If the tooth is non-vital, it may be treated by root canal therapy and then with a restoration.

-Carious lesions may be restored by performing "cavity preparation" and the placement of amalgam or composite restorations (fillings).
-We no longer use amalgam for tooth restoration in our practice due to complications associated with bacterial leakage, tooth weakening and discoloration.
+Carious lesions may be restored by performing "cavity preparation" and the placement of amalgum or composite restorations (fillings).
+We no longer use amalgum for tooth restoration in our practice due to complications associated with bacterial leakage, tooth weakening and discoloration.